 For over 30 years, Circomedia has provided a space where students and performers can explore the possibilities of circus and physical theatre to devise innovative and boundary-pushing work.

-We started out as the UK’s first full-time circus school, Fool Time, becoming Circomedia in 1994.
+We started out as Fool Time, the UK’s first full-time circus school, becoming Circomedia in 1994.
 Since then we have attracted students from all over the world.
 Our students are driven by their determination to combine circus skills with physical theatre and creativity.

 When it comes to our approach to education, we believe that minds and personalities need developing as much as physical fitness.
 That’s why we nurture our students to take an imaginative and innovative approach to training.
 We encourage all our students to devise original and creative work that challenges and inspires.
 For a more detailed history of Circomedia and circus in Bristol, continue reading below.

 On 1st April 1986 (April Fools Day) the performer-teacher Jonathon Kay began a weekend workshop at a former church hall in St Paul’s, Bristol.
 This was the first teaching session of Fool Time which, five months later, became Britain’s first permanent full-time school for professional circus training.
 Whilst this might be the start of Fool Time, it’s not the start of our story.